Classes & Academic Resources

 Just because a course is offered remotely, does not mean it is fully online (fully asynchronous).
 Instructors may choose to hold class meetings either on campus or using Collaborate or Zoom on the days and times stated in the schedule, so scheduling classes whose times conflict is not possible.

 Register for courses you are most likely to attend under your current situation.
 Only register for in-person classes if you are able to attend in person.
-If you need to make changes to your schedule after you have registered, please contact your faculty advisor or an educational planner for assistance.
+If you need to make changes to your schedule after you have registered, contact your faculty advisor or an educational planner for assistance.
+Please note that Jefferson offers a wide variety of course delivery formats to meet your needs.

 Please reach out to your college faculty advisor or educational planner for further guidance.